microsoft/SmartHotel360-MixedReality/README.md

 In the Azure Portal, find the created App Service and navigate to the Application Settings blade.
 Complete the valuew of the following settings:

-1. DatabaseSettings__MongoDBConnectionString - This is the connection string for the SmartHotel360 Mixed Reality Cosmsos DB
+1. DatabaseSettings__MongoDBConnectionString - This is the connection string for the SmartHotel360 IoT Cosmsos DB
 2. SpatialServices__TenantId - Tenant Id of your Active Directory which the Application Registration was created
 3. SpatialServices__AccountId - Account Id of the Azure Spatial Anchors Account
 4. SpatialServices__applicationId - Application Id of the Application Registration created in previous steps